Ashley Harkleroad

-Ashley Harkleroad Adams (born May 2, 1985) is a former professional American tennis player.
+Ashley Harkleroad Adams (born May 2, 1985) is an American former professional tennis player.
 She reached a career-high ranking in singles of 39 in June 2003.

 Career

-Raised in Chickamauga, Georgia (near Chattanooga, Tennessee), Harkleroad turned professional on June 12, 2000, after she turned 15 years old.
+Raised in Chickamauga, Georgia (near Chattanooga, Tennessee), Harkleroad graduated from Chattanooga Christian School and turned professional on June 12, 2000, after she turned 15 years old.
 Her debut was at the ITF tournament in Largo, Florida, in 1999.
 The following year, she played her first WTA Tour qualifying event in Miami, Florida and her first Grand Slam tournament at the US Open.
 In 2001, she returned to the same events while improving her status on the ITF Women's Circuit.
 In 2002, she won her first matches, reaching the second round at San Diego, Hawaii, and Bratislava, where she made her first doubles semifinal with partner María Emilia Salerni.
 She ended 2002 in the top 200 for the first time in her career.

 Her breakthrough year was 2003, when at Charleston Harkleroad defeated three top-20 players (No. 16 Elena Bovina, No. 19 Meghann Shaughnessy, and No. 9 Daniela Hantuchová), losing just eleven games along the way to reach her first semifinal, before losing to Justine Henin-Hardenne.
 She became the lowest-ranked semifinalist (No. 101) in the event's history since unranked Jennifer Capriati reached the finals in 1990.

-With that performance, Harkleroad climbed from No. 101 to climb to No. 56.
+With that performance, Harkleroad climbed from No. 101 to No. 56.
 She then reached the semifinals again at Strasbourg and scored her second top-10 win and second over Daniela Hantuchová at Roland Garros while reaching the third round.
 It was the second time she had passed the first round at a Grand Slam event.
 On June 9, 2003, she entered the top 50 at No. 39 and reached the final in doubles at the Japan Open in Tokyo.

 In 2004, Harkleroad made her career first tour final in Auckland, losing to defending champion Eleni Daniilidou.
 For most of the 2005 season, Harkleroad sat out due to various injuries and an illness in the family, but the time she was on court was spent on the ITF circuit, winning two titles.
 She did, however, reach a tour doubles final at Quebec City.